JEK-III/DPLandscapePaper/DP_Landscape.md

 For some specific data types, deposition in appropriate databases has been the standard for a long time.
 For example, in biology, typically nucelotide sequences are deposited in [GenBank][genbank], and protein structures in the [Protein Data Bank][protein_data_bank].

 ##Data publication with a data paper
-A data papers is a novel type journal article that describes a dataset, detailing the rationale and collection methods, but omitting results and discussion.
+A data papers is a novel type of journal article that describes a dataset, detailing the rationale and collection methods, but omitting results and discussion.
 Data papers are flourishing in new journals dedicated to the format, such as [Nature Scientific Data][nature_scientific_data], [Geoscience Data Journal][geoscience_data_journal], and a trio of "metajournals" from [Ubiquity Press][ubiquity_press_metajournals] as well as in journals that publish other types of papers, such as [F1000 Research][f1000_research], [Internet Archaeology][internet_archaeology], or [GigaScience][gigascience].
 The length and structure of data papers varies significantly between journals, but all are united by the absence of analysis and conclusions.

 With a few exceptions, data journals require the data itself to be published in a trusted third-party repository.
-Data papers are peer reviewed (more later); some take the novelty or potential impact of a dataset into consideration, while others only require that the data be scientifically valid.
+Data papers are peer-reviewed; some take the novelty or potential impact of a dataset into consideration, while others only require that the data be scientifically valid.

 ##Standalone data publication
-To be useful for anything, a dataset must have accompanying description, or 'metadata', but this needn't resemble a journal article.
+To be useful or reporducible, a dataset must have accompanying descriptive information (i.e. metadata), but this needn't take the form of a journal article.
-Standalone data publications can include rich or relatively thin metadata in structured or freeform flavors.
-These publications may or may not include an element of peer-review.
+Datasets can be published with rich structured or freeform metadata colocated with the dataset instead of an associated journal article.
+Repositories are able to provide access and citability, but the degree of validation varies widely.
+Few are equipped to provide peer-review.
-Figshare, for instance, publishes datasets– providing accessiblilty and citablility– without any form of validation (although a Figshare dataset associated with a datapaper may have been reviewed).
+[Figshare][figshare], for instance, publishes datasets without any validation (although a Figshare dataset associated with a data paper will have been reviewed along with the paper).
 On the other hand, Open Context publishes very high quality archeology datasets with optional peer review.

 #How does publication work?